srerickson/chaparral/README.md

 # chaparral

-Chaparral is client/server application for storing and accessing versioned datasets.
+Chaparral is an API service for storing and accessing versioned datasets.
 It uses the [Oxford Common File Layout](https://ocfl.io) (OCFL) specification for storing, versioning, and validating content.
 File system and S3 backends are supported.